““The liberal arts do not conduct the soul all the way to virtue, but merely set it going in that direction.” –Seneca

 In the last few decades, many classical educators have significantly adopted and adapted the patterns of such traditional liberal arts for primary and secondary education.
 Famously, early twentieth century author Dorothy Sayers discusses what has become foundational to many current homeschool and classical movements in her talk on “The Lost Tools of Learning.”
 I think it is fair to say that the classical movement has reflected a desire to develop a deep and coherent vision of learning and curriculum in contrast to the kaleidoscopic visions of public education.

-In terms of Yuval Levin’s analysis of The Fractured Republic, which I believe so well characterizes our time, one can see how classic education works to consolidate education against the diffusion of postmodern and political tendencies by which public schools try to hold on to too many conflicting values in focus and function.
+In terms of Yuval Levin’s analysis of The Fractured Republic, which I believe so well characterizes our time, one can see how classical education works to consolidate education against the diffusion of postmodern and political tendencies by which public schools try to hold on to too many conflicting values in focus and function.
 It seems that schools lack the resources of time, money, personnel, and attention to pursue so many different values.

 The more I read of great thinkers and leaders such as Martin Luther King, Jr., the more I see patterns of liberal arts thinking that integrate different strands of study, from theology to political science and from economics to ethics.
 I also see biographical patterns of knowledge-rich learning and extensive reading that help fuel such profound interdisciplinary thinking for the promotion of long-term flourishing for persons and institutions.